Editor’s note: This article was originally published by Single Parent Family magazine (published by Focus on the Family) in December, 2000.

 Darrell and his wife of 10 years approached me at a recent seminar after her 13-year-old son admitted to sneaking into his 14-year-old stepsister's room to fondle her.
 They had been living in the same house for 10 years, yet the lack of blood relations left the door open for abuse.
 Sexual indiscretions in stepfamilies are real and must be guarded against.

 Making the decision to step forward

 Stepfamily life is not impossible.
-Indeed there is a “Promised Land” of marital fulfillment, family stability, and shared spirituality.
-But for most stepfamilies finding these rewards requires intentional effort and a keen understanding of how stepfamilies work best.
-Making the decision to begin the long journey from Egypt to Canaan needs to be an informed one.
+Indeed, there is a “Promised Land” of marital fulfillment, family stability, and shared spirituality.
+But for most stepfamilies, finding these rewards requires intentional effort and a keen understanding of how stepfamilies work best.
+Making the decision to begin this long journey needs to be an informed one.

 Shelly has decided to focus her energies on her children.
 She explained to her boyfriend that she'd like to continue seeing him on a casual basis and hopes that some day they can take the relationship further.
 But for now, not complicating her single-parent family with a remarriage seems best.
 His willingness to wait remains to be seen.

 Copyright © 2000 by Ron Deal.
 All rights reserved. his article was originally published by Single Parent Family magazine (published by Focus on the Family) in December 2000.